rssrobotics/rssrobotics.github.io/_information/authorinfo.md

 Authors, Program Committee members, and Area Chairs will all be anonymous.
 Each paper will receive 3 reviews.
 This year, we will have no rebuttals nor conditional acceptances.

+## Instructions for Camera-ready Submissions  {#camera-ready}
+{: .text-left}

+The conference proceedings for Robotics: Science and Systems 2016 will be published online with open access, and in a book.
+A revised version of your paper is due to be uploaded to CMT by AOE 30 May 2017.
+Please note that there will be no additional opportunity to revise your paper.
+In preparing for the proceedings, please follow the author guidelines posted above under "Paper Format."
+In particular, if more than 8 pages are used for a paper, the 9th page and any subsequent pages can contain ONLY references.
+There is no provision for supplementary materials in the proceedings, so please provide links to any additional content.
+Your proceedings submission should, of course, include your names, affiliations, and acknowledgements as we are past the double-blind review phase.
+In terms of content, please incorporate your reviewer and meta-reviewer comments.
+You are welcome to modify the content as much as you wish if it helps tell a better story.

+Author Agreement Form: One author must complete, sign, and upload the author agreement [form](/docs/RSS2017_Author_Agreement_final.pdf) to CMT.

+How to access everything:
+1. Login to CMT at [https://cmt.research.microsoft.com/RSS2017](https://cmt.research.microsoft.com/RSS2017)
+2. Make sure your role is "Author"
+3. Click on "Edit" in the "Camera-Ready" column for each of your accepted papers.
+4. You will be taken to a new screen where you can modify:
+- The title and abstract
+- Names and ordering of authors
+- Upload files: a camera-ready PDF [MANDATORY], and the author agreement form [also MANDATORY].
+Please make sure you submit both forms.
+You can upload newer versions of these files until the deadline.